Kamba people: Naming and Kamba names

 Of course, some of these names could be simply expressive of the qualities displayed by the man or woman after whom they were named.
 Very rarely, a boy may be given the name "Musumbi" (meaning "king").
 I say very rarely because the Kamba people did not speak much in terms of royalty; they did not have a definite monarchical system.
 They were ruled by a council of elders called king'ole.
 There is a prophecy of a man, who traces his ancestry to where the sun sets (west) (in the present day county of Kitui) who will bear this name.

 A girl could be called "Mumbe" meaning beautiful one or "Mwende" (beloved); Wild animal names like Nzoka (snake), Mbiti (hyena), Mbuku (hare), Munyambu (lion), or Mbiwa (fox); or domesticated animal names like Ngiti (dog), Ng'ombe (cow), or Nguku (chicken), were given to children born of mothers who started by giving stillbirths.
 This was done to wish away the bad omen and allow the new child to survive.
 Sometimes the names were used to preserve the good names for later children.
 There was a belief that a woman's later children had a better chance of surviving than her first ones.

 Kikamba music

 The Akamba people's love of music and dance is evidenced in their spectacular performances at many events in their daily lives or on occasions of regional and national importance.
 In their dances they display agility and athletic skills as they perform acrobatics and body movements.
 The Akamba dance techniques and style resemble those of the Batutsi of Rwanda-Burundi and the Aembu of Kenya.
-The earliest, most famous and respected traditional Kamba soloist who can be documented was Mailu Mboo (Grand Father to Influx Swaggaa top Kenyan Artiste) and came from "Kwa Vara" Now mwingi.
+The earliest, most famous and respected traditional Kamba soloist who can be documented was Mailu Mboo and came from "Kwa Vara" Now mwingi.

 The following are some of the varieties of traditional dance styles of the Akamba community: